Innmind/BlackBox/README.md

 ![](printer.png)

 **Important**: shrinking use recursion to find the smallest value thus generating deep call stacks, so you may need to disable the xdebug `Maximum function nesting level` option.

+## Configuration

+### Set size

+By default it will run 100 iterations of different values to test your properties.
+You can manually change this value in each test by calling `$this->forAll(/** $set */)->take($somethingOtherThan100)`.

+Specifying a different value can be repetitive if you want all your tests to run the same number of iterations, with this in mind you can specify an [env variable](https://phpunit.readthedocs.io/en/8.5/configuration.html#the-env-element) named `BLACKBOX_SET_SIZE` in your `phpunit.xml.dist` set to the number of iterations you want for all your tests.

+**Note**: of course you can override this value locally in each tests.